 - Are my reps balancing face time with their customers with “windshield time” in an efficient way?
 Is there a way to improve this?

-Making Decision and Taking Actions that Are Strategically Relevant
+Making Decision & Taking Actions

 Interestingly, most BI projects fail not because of faulty technical implementation, but because of lack of a strategic focus.
 Business intelligence should be a lever that enables a company to “lift” itself more efficiently towards its strategic goals.
 But all too often, BI becomes an end-in-itself proposition, with project managers, CIOs or CTOs failing to look at it in light of the company’s mission.